hexdevs/ruby-best-practices-list/README.md

 # Ruby Best Practices List 📚

-A list of well-written Ruby codebases and resources to help you extract the best practices.
+A list of well-written Ruby codebases and resources to help you extract and apply best practices in your Ruby apps.

-We suggest you follow [this exercise format](https://www.hexdevs.com/posts/learn-ruby-best-practices-with-one-exercise/#one-exercise-to-teach-you-ruby-on-rails-best-practices) to get the most out of this list.
+For the exercises, we suggest you follow [this exercise format](https://www.hexdevs.com/posts/learn-ruby-best-practices-with-one-exercise/#one-exercise-to-teach-you-ruby-on-rails-best-practices) to get the most out of this list.

 ---
 ## Open-Source Projects 💻